Tishrin Dam: Rescue excavations in the Tishrin Dam Reservoir region

 The Tishrin Dam Reservoir has flooded an area in which numerous archaeological sites were located.
 To preserve or document as much information from these sites as possible, archaeological excavations were carried out at 15 of them during construction of the dam.
 Among the oldest excavated and now flooded sites is Jerf el Ahmar, where a French mission worked between 1995 and 1999.
 Their work revealed that the site had been occupied between 9200 and 8700 BC at the end of the Pre-Pottery Neolithic A period and the beginning of the Pre-Pottery Neolithic B. In its multiple occupation phases, the site contained a sequence of round and rectangular buildings.
 In the later occupation levels of the site, a number of buildings have been excavated that were partly dug into the soil and had stone walls.
 Their size, internal division, decoration and the finds of human skulls as foundation deposits led the excavators to suggest that these buildings had a communal function.
 These finds were deemed so important that in 1999, flooding of the Tishrin Dam Reservoir was postponed for two weeks so that three houses could be dismantled and rebuilt in a museum near the site.
+Other sites excavated in the project were Jerablus Tahtani and Tell Ahmar the latter being on the north bank of the Euphrates around 33 Kilimetres north of the dam.

+The very large archaeological area near the high citadel of Tall Bazi was also flooded by the artificial lake.

 Syrian Civil War

 On 26 November 2012, rebel fighters captured the dam from Syrian Government forces of President Bashar al-Assad during a battle of the Syrian Civil War.
-The dam's capture cut off a major government supply line to and from Raqqa, while unifying stretches of rebel territory on either side of the Euphrates River.
-The dam's capture also cut off one of the last government supply lines to Aleppo, further encircling soldiers fighting in the city.
-In September 2014, ISIL captured the dam from rebel forces.
-In December 2015, the Syrian Democratic Forces captured the dam from ISIL.
+The dam's capture cut off major land-based supply lines for government forces, and further strained their soldiers fighting in the city of Aleppo.

+In September 2014, the Islamic State captured the dam from rebel forces.

+In December 2015, the Kurdish-led and U.S.-backed Syrian Democratic Forces captured the dam from the Islamic State.

+As part of Operation Dawn of Freedom, the Turkish-backed Syrian National Army launched an offensive against the Syrian Democratic Forces to take the dam on 8 December 2024.
+On 13 December 2024, several Turkish-affiliated news websites claimed that the dam was captured, but Kurdish news sources refuted them, claiming that the Kurdish forces still controlled the dam.
+Once again on 26 December 2024, the Turkish Ministry of Defense claimed control over the dam, but SDF spokesperson Ferhad Şamî refuted these claims, by posting a video of himself at the dam on the same day.

+On 12 April 2025, the SDF and the Syrian caretaker government agreed to participate in joint military patrols along the dam and to keep it under Kurdish civilian administration.
+Following the deal, the YPG and YPJ leadership, including Mazloum Abdi and Rohilat Afrin, visited the dam on 18 April 2025.